St. Peter’s Basilica Monument of Urban VIII in Rome | Official Vatican Private Exclusive Tours Tomb of Urban the VIII, of the Barberini Family

-The next altar, called of the “Colonna” derives its name from an image of the Virgin and Child, painted on a column of the old church.
-Under the Altar, in a early Christian sarcophagus, are preserved the remains of the popes: Leo III and Leo IV.
+The next altar, called the “Colonna” derives its name from an image of the Virgin and Child, painted on a column of the old church.
+Under the Altar, in an early Christian sarcophagus, are preserved the remains of the popes: Leo III and Leo IV.

 A little further, on the right, is the:

 St. Peter’s Basilica | Monument of Alexander VII of the Chigi family.
 This monument has an especial interest, as being the last work of Bernini, which marks the end of the great career of the famous sculptor, painter, and architect.
 This artist, among other important works, had the great merit of building not only, the large portico of St. Peter’s square, and the Royal Staircase of the Vatican, but of designing nearly all the internal decoration of the church.
 In the center of the monument, the pope is represented as kneeling on a beautiful curtain of jasper, which a bronze skeleton is raising up, to show the pontiff an hourglass, marking his last hour.
 The allegorical figures represent Prudence and Justice, behind, and Charity and Truth in front.

 Opposite the tomb is the last mosaic, made in the Vatican factory for this church, representing: